martin-ng/Stockify/README.md

 ## Technologies

-* Node: JavaScript runtime environment
+* Node: JavaScript runtime environment.
+Node's asynchronous, non-blocking, and single-threaded nature allows requests to be processed without blocking the tread.
+In addition to Node's clustering module, this makes Node-based web applications highly scalable.

-* Express: Node library to handle HTTP requests and additional middleware.
+* Express: Framework built on top of node to create RESTful APIs and additional middleware.

 * React: JavaScript library to keep the UI and state in sync through its virtual DOM.